The Fox and the Hound

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Big Mama the owl watches over the forest at dawn, establishing the peaceful natural world where all creatures coexist in their roles..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 9 minutes when Tod and Copper meet for the first time and instantly become playful friends, disrupting the natural order of predator and prey..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Amos takes Copper away on a winter hunting trip to train him as a hunting dog, separating the friends and forcing them into their predestined roles., moving from reaction to action.
+This demonstrates the protagonist's commitment to Amos takes Copper away on a winter hunting trip to train him as a hunting dog, separating the friends and forcing them into their predestined roles., moving from reaction to action.

 The Collapse moment at 61 minutes (74% through) represents the emotional nadir.
 Here, Widow Tweed tearfully takes Tod to the game preserve and releases him, knowing he can no longer live safely in civilization.
-Tod is abandoned in the wild, losing his home and identity., indicates the protagonist at their lowest point.
+Tod is abandoned in the wild, losing his home and identity., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 79% of the runtime.
 Vixey shows Tod compassion and helps him understand he can learn to belong.
 Tod accepts his identity as a fox and commits to his new life in the wild., demonstrating the transformation achieved throughout the journey.